LETHEVIET/LETHEVIET.github.io/content/docs/unit4a/_index.md

 ### Listening
 Audio:

+Tốc độ bình thường:

+{{<audio-with-controls src="audio/unit4a/listening/Toai_075_reading.mp3">}}

+Tốc độ chậm:

 {{<audio-with-controls src="audio/unit4a/listening/Toai_slow_reading.mp3">}}

 Transcript:
 > My name is Toai, and I live in Ho Chi Minh City.
 I work in the showbiz industry, so I travel a lot.
-My schedule is usually like this: on Friday, I worked in Ho Chi Minh City in the morning.
-In the evening, I flew to Thailand to work for two days.
-On Monday, I flew back to Ho Chi Minh City just in time to prepare English lesson activities with other teachers.
+My schedule is usually like this: on Friday, I work in Ho Chi Minh City in the morning.
+In the evening, I fly to Thailand to work for two days.
+On Monday, I fly back to Ho Chi Minh City just in time to prepare English lesson activities with other teachers.
 So we can always teach the students on Tuesday.
 It’s a wonderful experience.

 ### Grammar Structures